solomonxie/sengine_101/doc/db_design.md

 There will be multiple JSON files for the same page:
-- Raw Response
+- Raw Response -> to avoid loosing data
-- Parsed HTML/Text
+- Parsed HTML/Text -> for search indexing
-- Page Meta
+- Page Meta -> for search indexing

+The reason not to put all info into same file is to consider the memory-wise cost.